scality/gh-actions-exporter/docs/metrics-analysis-prometheus/prometheus.md

 explore how to effectively utilize Prometheus to analyze GitHub Actions.

-To collect and analyze GitHub Actions metrics, users need to have an existing Prometheus installation and configure it to pull metrics.
-This requires specifying the Prometheus URL with the `/metrics` path.
+To collect and analyze GitHub Actions metrics, users need to have an existing Prometheus installation and configure it to pull metrics from the `/metrics` endpoint of the exporter.

 ## Understanding Prometheus Queries